genkibit/fcc-pomodoro-clock/README.md

 Notes / Issues
 ---
-Sound does not play on recent versions of Safari and other browsers due the autoplay setting being disabled by default.
+Sound may not play on recent versions of Safari and other browsers due the autoplay setting being disabled by default.
-This can resolved by changing the autoplay setting or downloading and running the application locally.
+This can resolved by enabling the autoplay setting or downloading and running the application locally.